KCL-BMEIS/OOP/week2B.md

 ... and we record the overlap as a *negative* value.
 - this will be our way of representing an overlap at the tail end of the sequence
-- this is already guaranteed to be the largest overlap, since we are only considering overlaps larger than the previous check in this `for` loop ]
+- this is guaranteed to be the largest overlap so far, since in this `for` loop, we are only considering overlaps larger than encountered at the other end of the sequence ]

 ---